 10. Emails Give You Access to a Mobile Audience

 There’s a high chance that most of your audience owns a smartphone.
 Why not let your email marketing campaign benefit from this.
 Marketers are always looking for ways to reach mobile users.
 The email marketing stat here says it all.
+What percentage of emails are opened on mobile you ask?
 When it comes to email marketing, 49% of all emails are opened on mobile devices (IBM, 2018).

 If there’s one thing that these email marketing stats have brought forward, it’s that email marketing has stood the test of time.
 So if you’re looking to reach out to your audience, turn your audience into active customers, or improve your relation with your customers, email marketing has got you covered.
 If your business has its email marketing campaign figured out, give yourself a pat on the back, and consider yourself to be on the right track.